THEORIES OF BUREAUCRACY

 BUREAUCRATIC STABILITY AND TRANSITION

 Bureaucrats survive by keeping their head down and keeping quiet.
 Their castle is their desk, and they take things like their parking space quite seriously.
-They never admit they have sufficient space, money, or staff, and are always looking to expand the "fiefdom" of their jurisdiction.
-Survival comes before growth, however.
+They never admit they have sufficient space, money, staff, or resources, and are always looking to tighten down the "fiefdom" of their jurisdiction.
+Survival comes before growth.
 As government organizations mature, dedication to the performance of mission tends to be replaced by dedication to the survival of the official and agency.
 Customer service tends to be replaced by avoidance of conflict with those who can make trouble for the agency.
 Holding meetings becomes more important than any problem which is supposed to be dealt with in meetings.
 What is being described here as "bureaucratic survival" is the notion of an "entrenched bureaucracy" -- one which is impervious to reform, cutback, or accountability.
 It is impervious to most types of reform, such as sunset legislation, Congressional de-appropriations, deregulation, privatization, and reorganization.
-The only thing that works is reappointment, which only takes place during a Presidential leadership transition.
+The only thing that works is reappointment, which only takes place during an electoral transition.

 THE WEBERIAN APPROACH TO BUREAUCRACY